-Furniture may not be removed from rooms, lounges, or lobbies.
+University equipment, furniture, or furnishings are not to be moved from the room.
+Removing equipment, furniture, or furnishing may result in a charge to the student's account.
+University issued furniture, personal belongings and trash are not to be stored in hallways.
+Furniture and accessories may not be removed from public or common areas.
 Shades are to remain on the windows.
 A fee will be assessed for unauthorized use of University-owned property.
-All furniture taken apart must be put back together before checkout at the conclusion of the academic year.
+All standard furniture must be accounted for before checkout at the conclusion of the academic year.